 Thinking about filing a VA Disability rating appeal?
 Before you do, learn about your legal rights as a veteran with disabilities.
-This page give tips, tricks, and good legal advice to veterans looking at filing a VA Disability rating appeal.
+This page gives tips, tricks, and good legal advice to veterans looking at filing a VA Disability rating appeal.

 Veterans are regularly denied and they often receive low-ratings.
 Don’t be alarmed by your initial Rating Decision, that decision is not final.
 After a denial or low-rating, you can appeal.
 If you have questions after reading the information below, give us a call.
 It’s always free to discuss your appeal with our law firm.
 For help, just fill out the online contact form.